ani-per/playtesting-bot/README.md

 * At any time, send the message `!packet` or `!round` to print the current packet name.
 * At any time, send the message `!tally` or `!count` to automatically tally the reacts to each question in the current packet and publish the counts to the echo channel.
   * To tally reacts for any specific packet (e.g. `Packet A`), send the message `!tally A` or `!count A`.
-* To finish the packet, send the message `!end`.
+* To finish the packet, send the message `!stop`.
 This will tally reacts for the current packet and then reset the packet name.
 * To reset the packet name, send the message `!packet reset` or `!packet clear`.

 ## Instructions for Developers